ga4gh-schemablocks/ga4gh-schemablocks.github.io/docs/schema_pages/phenopackets/OntologyClass.md

 logo: logo-phenopackets-200x200.png
 ---

-The OntologyClass core element had been defined by the GA4GH Metadata Task Team in conjunction with Phenopackets developers.
-It represents an essential core element in many GA4GH schemas.
+OntologyClass is an essential core core elementin GA4GH schemas.
+It essentially defines the standard way to terms or classes by their `id` - which _should_ be a CURIE - and optionally a `label` for informative purposes.

 <!--more-->

+The dual term/label use had been defined by the GA4GH Metadata Task Team in conjunction with Phenopackets developers.

 #### Link(s)